flexera-public/policy_templates/cost/azure/reserved_instances/expiration/README.md

-# Azure Reserved Instance Expiration
+# Azure Expiring Reserved Instances

 ## What it does